ibexa/documentation-user/docs/content_management/content_organization/copy_move_hide_content.md

 A hidden content item is not shown in the frontend when using the default templates.
 It's also grayed out in the content tree.

-This is different from [hiding Locations](manage_locations_urls.md#hide-locations), because it affects the content item in all of its Locations.
+This is different from [hiding locations](manage_locations_urls.md#hide-locations), because it affects the content item in all of its locations.

 !!! caution "Visibility and permissions"

     The [visibility switcher](https://doc.ibexa.co/projects/userguide/en/latest/content_management/content_organization/manage_locations_urls/#hide-locations) is a convenient feature for withdrawing content from the frontend.
     It acts as a filter in the frontend by default.
 You can choose to respect it or ignore it in your code.
-    It isn't permission-based, and **doesn't restrict access to content**.
+    It's not permission-based, and **doesn't restrict access to content**.
 Hidden content can be read through other means, like the REST API.

     If you need to restrict access to a given content item, you could create a role that grants read access for a given [**Section**](https://doc.ibexa.co/projects/userguide/en/latest/content_management/content_organization/classify_content/#sections)